 Pair your plants

-There are so many ways to pair plants, but the basic idea is picking plants that benefit each other which means less work for you, more growth for them.
+There are so many ways to pair plants, but the basic idea is picking plants that benefit each other will mean less work for you and more growth for them.
 For instance, you can undersow certain veggies that need more shade next to larger plants that thrive on sunshine.
-You can also choose plants with a symbiotic relationship in which one gives deposits a nutrient into the soil that the oil needs.
-Some plants attract certain pests and keeps them off the rest, while some attract bees and other pollinators to benefit the plot as a whole.
+You can also choose plants with a symbiotic relationship in which one deposits a nutrient into the soil that the soil needs.
+Some plants attract certain pests and keep them off the rest, while some attract bees and other pollinators to benefit the plot as a whole.
 Find out which vegetables are local to your area and see if you can determine which ones are companion plants.

 Another version of plant pairing is through crop rotation.
 If you can plant heavier feeders one year and lighter ones the next, you can maintain the nutrient density of your plot for longer.

 Catching rainwater is a great way to save you money and practice eco living and sustainability, but it will also benefit your plants.
 Municipal water often has added chemicals that you don’t want ending up in your veggies, and it will also throw off the pH balance in your soil.
 You can easily build your own rainwater catchment system and start collecting water before the next rainy season.
 Since you won’t need to water as much during the actual rainy months, you can save your collected water to use during the drier times of the year.
 This is the perfect solution for anyone looking to create an environmentally friendly home gardening system.

 Try a No-Till Method

 While it can be extremely satisfying to rake through soil and expose all that fresh, dark, moist earth, it’s actually not doing any favours for your veggies.
 Soil develops an intricate food web that transports nutrients through the plot and allows organisms and beneficial bugs to thrive.
 When you till, the complex network is broken up and the soil must begin the process again.
 This decreases the transported nutrients and will stunt the yield.